 - A separate Septic System Permit will be necessary if you are not on a street with municipal services,

 - Other fees depending on the scope of work.

-Make sure you've got it all with our New Building and Additions Checklist
+Make sure you've got it all with our New Business and Additions Checklist